AirBadminton is a new sport, similar to badminton but played outdoors.

-To begin the rally, the serve must be struck behind the ‘serve marker’, and the AirShuttle must be struck below the height of the net tape.
+To begin the rally, the serve must be struck behind the ‘serve marker’ (3m behind the dead zone), into anywhere behind the dead zone on the opposing side.
+The AirShuttle must be struck below the height of the net tape.

 If the AirShuttle lands in the dead zone at the net, this is out.